raheel78/Blockchain-Nanodegree-Project4/README.md

 Below instructions are assuming that you have already *node js* and *npm* installed on your machine

 ```
-1. You can first check if node js is already installed on your machine by running *node --version*
+1. You can first check if node js is already installed on your machine by running **node --version**.
+The output should be something like:
+    v8.12.0
-2. After cloning/downloading the repository, run npm install in the folder where all project files are sitting
+2. After cloning/downloading the repository, run `npm install` in the folder where all project files are sitting
-3. This will install all the dependencies from package.json file
+3. This will install all the dependencies from `package.json` file
-4. In order to determine if all frameworks are successfully installed, inspect the current folder and you should find an additional folder created with the name *node_modules*
+4. In order to determine if all frameworks are successfully installed, inspect the current folder and you should find an additional folder created with the name **node_modules**

 5. If all above steps have been executed without any issue, then you should be ready to run this framework.
-Give it a try and run:  node app.js, you should see some lines as following:
+Give it a try and run:  `node app.js`, you should see some lines as following:

         inside constructor .....
         Server Listening for port: 8000